What should vegans look for in their medication?

 However, remember that you should not change any medication you are taking without seeking advice from your doctor or pharmacist first, even if the ingredients do not turn out to be vegan.

-Now you know all there is to know about medication and what you can do to make sure your medications are as vegan friendly as possible.
+Now you know everything there is to know about medication and what you can do to ensure that your medications are as vegan-friendly as possible.

 Remember, you should always check the ingredients of your medication with your doctor, pharmacist or the product’s manufacturer before you use it to be sure that the current formulation uses vegan ingredients, even if the product has been vegan in the past.